Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 27. Natalist Policies
 	1. Challenge cured:  Cultural Despair
 		1. Challenge cure interpretation:  I got nothin'.
 If it was just "people put on a bright face for their kids", then fertility drugs would cure it just as well.
-		2. Challenge cure qualm:  Doesn't this make the whole district's population more mobile?
+		2. Challenge cure qualm:  Doesn't despair make the whole district's population more mobile?
 They're more willing to leave if they really want to leave.
 		3. Challenge cure qualm:  Doesn't 'curing' this promote overpopulation?
 These people are more sustainable and more concerned with preserving their environment.
 They don't pack in like sardines.
 	2. Authorial protest:  If I figure out how to hack this game to modify its mechanics, there is no way in hell this technology is surviving as part of it.
 I'm just going to get that out of the way up front.
 This is horrific.
 I happen to believe that contraceptives were a major technology advance which greatly improved public happiness, so this technology can become 'Sexual Liberation', a +Happiness technology.
 	3. Authorial protest:  Yep.
 This should be Sexual Liberation.
 The Commonwealth should be liberalized, not left in conservative dystopia mode.
 Natalist policies sacrifice kids on the altar of demographic warfare, which is also the altar of BAD PARENTING.
 Sexual liberation maximizes childrearing quality and it crushed pedophilia historically on Earth, something that was evolutionarily advantageous prior to the rise of modern sexually open cultures.